WebexSamples/webex-flask-oauth-example/README.md

 To run the server application, open a command terminal, and navigate to the folder where you saved this Python script.

-Replace the required variables (Client ID, Secrect ID etc...) in the oauth.py file on lines 23 and 24, then run:
+Replace the required variables (Client ID, Secrect ID etc...) in the oauth.py file on lines 23 and 24, Replace the URL in the <a> tag in index.html, then run:

 *python3 oauth.py*